AnastasiaShemyakinskaya/operator/README.md

 ## Description

-This project implements a custom Kubernetes Operator using the Operator SDK and Go.
-The operator manages a custom resource named Dummy and demonstrates key Operator patterns:
+This project implements a custom Kubernetes Operator using the Operator SDK and Go, it has the following features:

 * Custom Resource Definition (CRD)